 Entering Canada with a Criminal Record

-On March 1, 2012 Canada issued a new policy which may allow U.S. travelers into the country despite having a criminal conviction on their record.
+On March 1, 2012 Canada issued a new policy to facilitate travel to Canada for U.S based travelers with a criminal conviction on their record.
 The policy was implemented as part of Canada‘s “Tourism Facilitation Action Plan” (TFAP).

 - They were not sentenced to any jail time for that conviction